Clinch Valley Medical Center

 We reserve the right to change this notice and the revised or changed notice will be effective for information we already have about you as well as any information we receive in the future.
 The current notice will be posted in the hospital and include the effective date.
 In addition, each time you register at or are admitted to the hospital for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the current notice in effect.

 If you believe your privacy rights have been violated, you may file a complaint with the hospital by contacting the main number and asking for the Facility Privacy Official or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the hospital, contact Miranda McGhee, Facility Privacy Official at (276) 596-6000.
+To file a complaint with the hospital, contact Jean Harrell, Facility Privacy Official at (276) 596-6000.
 All complaints must be submitted in writing.

 You will not be penalized for filing a complaint.